pingforhelp/BCA/docs/go/s-1/ai.md

 1. Applications of AI.
 [Q.No.
 19, Pg No. 24]
 2. List any three applications of AI in healthcare.
 [Q.No.
 7, Pg No. 41]
 3. Role of Robustness in Designing Reliable AI Systems.
 [Q.No.
 23, Pg No. 69]
 4. Define Generative AI with an example.
 [Q.No.
-11, Pg No. 88]
+11, Pg No. 88].
+Ans: Generative AI or Gen. AI is used to “Generate” content such as Text, Articles, Code, Videos, Images, Voice, Audio based on pre-trained Datasets.
+For example, Hey, Chat GPT generate a image of a class room in 1930s.

 5. What is SlidesGPT?
 Mention its uses in presentations.
 [Q.No.
-15, Pg No. 116]
+15, Pg No. 116] (unit-5)
 6. Explain the types of AI used in Robotics.
 [Q.No.
 30, Pg No. 29]
 7. Write a short note on self-driving cars as an AI application.
 [Q.No.
 12, Pg No. 44]
 8. Write about the other AI tools?
 [Q.No.
 18, Pg No. 92]